Last updated January 2021

 Will USD mass test its students, faculty and staff for COVID-19?

 The USD Sentinel Testing program offers free drive-thru COVID-19 testing for USD students, faculty and staff.
 Additionally, the Department of Health has sponsored free at-home COVID-19 tests for students and residents of South Dakota.
 More information about these testing opportunities is available at usd.edu/covid19/testing-and-self-reporting.
 Students, faculty and staff are encouraged to get tested for COVID-19 to protect others, but all testing takes place on a volunteer basis.

 If students exhibit COVID-19 symptoms, they are asked not to go into the clinic but to contact Student Health at 605-677-3700.
 USD has a limited amount of space for students who may need to be quarantined and will ensure they receive food and other necessities.

 How will classrooms be cleaned and how often?

-Classroom tables, desks and other commonly touched surfaces are disinfected daily.
+Classroom tables, desks and other commonly touched surfaces are disinfected regularly.
 USD has purchased electrostatic sprayers, which creates a positively charged disinfectant that adheres to surfaces and makes it more efficient for Facilities Management to disinfect these areas.
-Multiple hand sanitizer stations have been added to each building on campus, and there are thousands of individual hand sanitizers to be distributed.
-Each classroom is equipped with disinfectant spray and/or wipes as they become available.
+Multiple hand sanitizer stations have been added to each building on campus, and thousands of individual hand sanitizers have been distributed.
+Each classroom is equipped with disinfectant spray and/or wipes.

 I’m a student at the Community College for Sioux Falls.
 Are safety measures being taken at the Sioux Falls campus?